-We tried three different methods for each item.
-We bagged and vacuum-sealed short ribs, mock tenders, beef filet, ribeye steaks, NY Strip steaks, skirt steaks, and half chickens.
-We also had one of each item for our bag-less CVap sous vide-style process.
-We then cooked and finished each product.
-We did one each bagged in the circulator, one each bagged in the CVap, and one each bag-less in the CVap.
-The results for each product weighed fairly heavily in favor of the bag-less CVap sous vide process in terms of flavor, texture, consistency, and moisture retention.
+We tried three different methods for each item: bagged in sous vide; bagged in CVap, and bagless in CVap.
+The menu included short ribs, mock tenders, beef filet, ribeye steaks, NY Strip steaks, skirt steaks, and half chickens.
+Each product was cooked and finished.
+The results for each product weighed fairly heavily in favor of the bagless CVap sous vide process in terms of flavor, texture, consistency, and moisture retention.
 Each protein was just more tender and easier to handle than the more complex traditional sous vide process.

 But don’t take my word for it – I think the photos speak for themselves.